taylorhayduk/popmenu/README.md

-# Dishing Out Data: Taylor's PopMenu Take-out Project
+# Dishing Out Data: Taylor's Popmenu Take-out Project

 Hi Popmenu team!
 Welcome to Dishing Out Data, a comprehensive backend application designed for managing restaurant menus.
 As part of my application to Popmenu, this project underscores my commitment to developing scalable, dynamic systems that cater to the ever-evolving needs of the restaurant industry.